Your buying guide for the best gaming laptops in 2019

 The graphics card is arguably the most important component of a gaming laptop, as it does most of the work when you're playing a game.
 Unlike with a desktop PC, you can't usually upgrade the graphics card in a laptop, so it pays to get the best you can afford to begin with.

-Laptops with Nvidia GTX 1080 Ti, 1080, 1070, 1060 and 1050 graphics chips are currently the ones to look for.
+Laptops with Nvidia GTX 1080 Ti, 1080, 1070, 1060 and 1050 graphics chips are are the older models but still provide decent performance.
 You'll see the 'Max Q design' versions of these cards largely as they are created to fit inside the chassis of a laptop.

 What screen do I need?